alonisser/abstractions-talk/presentation.md

 # First there was the ORM

 ORM's are a great and extremely useful software tool.
 They abstract nitty gritty details of sql dialects and allow us to write code in the native domain language, mapped to software logic.
-In lot's of use cases using an orm is a no brainer. you have other important things to worry about then db sanitation or obscure sql constructs.
+In lots of use cases using an orm is a no brainer.
+ You have other important things to worry about than db sanitation or obscure sql constructs.

 ---
 # First there was the ORM

-Now [ORM bashing is not new](https://martinfowler.com/bliki/OrmHate.html) and Object relational mapping was coined [Vietnam war of computer science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) and yes, It's obviously a leaky   abstraction.
+Now [ORM bashing is not new](https://martinfowler.com/bliki/OrmHate.html) and Object relational mapping was coined [Vietnam war of computer science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) and yes, it's obviously a leaky   abstraction.

 .img-half-container.center[![Vietnam](vietnam.jpg)]